junxit/us-congress-bills-119/metadata.md

 - 2025-05-07 — Motion to reconsider laid on the table Agreed to without objection.
 - 2025-05-07 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 406 - 1 (Roll no. 119). (text: 5/5/2025 CR H1819-1820)
 - 2025-05-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 406 - 1 (Roll no. 119). (text: 5/5/2025 CR H1819-1820)
+- 2025-05-08 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.